 This should not appear as torture to young minds.
 How do I do it?
 I usually post guide questions on the board and go over them before I begin telling the story.
 I let my students read each question.
 By doing this, they know what to expect and perhaps they can figure out the answers as we go along.

-The storytelling strategy has been around for ages.
+Storytelling, when done interestingly, can become an effective teaching strategy.
 Remarkably, it has made its way almost everywhere.
 It’s a tactic to stay connected and to reach out to people, especially to our young learners who are quite diverse and with a big span of interests.

 Our young learners can get united through the stories we share.
 Being the most practical of getting students’ attention, have you tried it in your classroom?
 How was it?